dirtystylus/drupaldelphia-2014/drupal-ajax-pe.md

 ^ In this situation we target the URL /views/ajax
 We pass in the view name, and the display id.
 Our success handler tells us where to put the response.

----

-# Conclusion

-* We want our content to reach the widest possible audience
-* We want to be able to scale the user’s experience to their device’s capabilities

----

-# Conclusion

-* Think of layers: HTML can be rendered/understood by almost everything
-* Layer on CSS for presentation
-* Layer on JavaScript as an enhancement
-* If you rely on JavaScript pause and ask why

----

-## This is hard work, and it takes time to get it right.

----

-# Thank you.